 New Orleans is an unusual city full of strange and spectacular sites.
 Among these sites is the Boutique du Vampyre, a store selling gothic curiosities ranging from jewellery and apparel to voodoo dolls and incense.

-Lafitte’s Blacksmith Shop is one of the oldest bars in the United States.
-It was established as a bar in 1772.
-However, it’s housed inside a building dating to 1720.
+Lafitte’s Blacksmith Shop is one of the oldest bars in the US.
+It was established as a bar in 1772, however, it’s housed inside a building dating all the way to 1720.

 This quaint movie theatre is decorated with old classic decor.
 On the stage, you can still see the organ that was used in silent films.

 - Entrance: $5-7

 - Hours: 11:00-23:00